-FIGURE 34 Copying a Configuration Archive
+FIGURE 30 Copying a Configuration Archive

-- 4. In the File Name field, enter a name following the archive-naming convention (prefixed with the predefined string "ICX7K_ARCHIVE"). - 5.
+- 4. In the File Name field, enter a name following the archive-naming convention (prefixed with a pre-defined string "ICX7K\ARCHIVE"). - 5.
 Click Apply to copy the selected archive to the new archive file.